 Foundation.
 The infrastructure is the lowest layer of a software stack and includes physical or virtual devices, such as servers, CPUs and VMs.

 Software.
-This part is sometimes referred to as the monitoring section and analyzes what is working on the devices in the foundation, including CPU usage, load, memory and a running VM count.
+This part is sometimes referred to as the monitoring section and it analyzes what is working on the devices in the foundation, including CPU usage, load, memory and a running VM count.

 Interpretation.
 Gathered metrics are presented through graphs or data charts, often on a GUI dashboard.
 This is often accomplished through integration with tools that specifically focus on data visualization.

 IT monitoring can rely on agents or be agentless.
 Agents are independent programs that install on the monitored device to collect data on hardware or software performance data and report it to a management server.
 Agentless monitoring uses existing communication protocols to emulate an agent, with many of the same functionalities.

 For example, to monitor server usage, an IT admin installs an agent on the server.
-A management server receives that data from the agent and displays it to the user via the IT monitoring software interface, often as a graph of performance over time.
+A management server receives that data from the agent and displays it to the user via the IT monitoring system interface, often as a graph of performance over time.
 If the server stops working as intended, the tool alerts the administrator, who can repair, update or replace the item until it meets the standard for operation.

 Real-time vs. trends monitoring

-Historical monitoring data enables the IT manager to improve the environment or identify potential issues before they occur, because they identify a pattern or trend in data from a period of operation.
+Historical monitoring data enables the IT manager to improve the environment or identify potential complications before they occur, because they identify a pattern or trend in data from a period of operation.
 Trend analysis takes a long-term view of an IT ecosystem to determine system uptimes, service-level agreement adherence and capacity planning.